-Future recruitment conditions: High abundance of young herring (mainly age groups 1 and 2) has been suggested to be a necessary but not a single factor causing recruitment failure in the capelin stock (Hjermann et al., 2010; Gjøsæter et al., 2016).
-In 2021, very little herring at age 1-4 were recorded in the Barents Sea.
+Future recruitment conditions: High abundance of young herring (mainly age groups 1 and 2) has been suggested to be a necessary but not a single factor causing recruitment failure in the capelin stock (Hjermann et al., 2010; Gjøsæter et al. 2016).
+In 2021, very little herring at age 1-4 were recorded in the Barents Sea during the ecosystem survey.